Comparative Market Analysis Helps Sellers Price Their Home

 - what their sale prices were in relation to their list prices (the difference between what people actually got for their house and what they asked for).

 It’s especially important to pay attention to the prices of pending, rather than closed, sales, for the basic reason that they’re the most recent.

 And if you have the opportunity (on your own or with your real estate agent), visit some comparables yourself to see how houses on the market compare to yours in terms of price and other features.

 How to Do Your Own Comparative Market Analysis

 If you’re selling your home without an agent (a for sale by owner or FSBO), or simply want to do some research on your own, here are some ways to get comparative pricing information,

 Websites With CMA Information

-Some websites, such as www.homegain.com, offer a comparative market analysis for free.
-These are usually prepared by a local real estate agent who will contact you and probably try to solicit your business.
+Some websites, such as www.homegain.com, offer comparative market information for free.
+You can either scan lists of homes that have sold or get a report prepared by a local real estate agent who will contact you and probably try to solicit your business.
 If you don’t mind the hard sell, it’s a way to get the information even without hiring the agent.

 Professional Real Estate Appraisals

 When you bought your house, the bank probably required you to get it “appraised”—that is, have a professional view it and put a dollar figure on its market value.
 But you can pay a few hundred dollars to get an appraisal too, just to evaluate your house’s market value.
 Usually, the appraiser will give you a report that arrives at the value of your property by comparing it to others that have recently sold.
 But keep in mind—in most case, the appraiser won’t have actually have seen the comparable properties.